goldfish047/CourseScheduler/README.md

 During our 13th meeting held on July 19, 2023, we reviewed possible scheduling algorithms to generate a schedule which accounts for given constraints and instructor time preferences and decided on using python pandas.

 In the 14th meeting on July 21, 2023, we finalized a generated schedule and discussed on adding a schedule page which displays all courses offered along with assigned instructor, section and time to help FIC admin view it easily.

+On our 15th meeting on July 26, 2023, we chose on adding a search bar to make the searching process  for classes offered at FIC easier.
+Furthermore, we explored the light and dark mode feature that caters to diverse preferences and allow users to choose their preferred visual experience.

+In the 16th meeting held on July 28, 2023, we discussed different tests to integrate to verify the functionality of our application.
+Additionally, we updated numerous design patterns of small features and chose to reformat the homepage, availability and schedule page.